-CSRF 2024-2025 Executive Committee
+CSRF 2025-2026 Executive Committee

-Katherine Péloquin - President
+Katherine Péloquin - Past President

-I am a professor in the Department of Psychology at the Université de Montréal.
-My research primarily revolves around the dynamics of relationships and the sexual well-being of couples.
-This includes couples who are seeking relationship therapy as well as those going through assisted reproduction.
-I also focus on assessing the effectiveness of interventions designed for couples.
-In my role as the CSRF President, I am responsible for leading the Executive Council, supervising the Executive Director, and overseeing the organization's policy development.
 I have been a member of the CSRF since 2018 and have thoroughly enjoyed every conference I've attended.
 I am consistently impressed by the high quality of the work presented there.
 Additionally, I serve on the editorial boards of the Journal of Marital and Family Therapy and Archives of Sexual Behaviors.
 French is my first language, and I have a passion for running and traveling.
 I also have a strong appreciation for fine dining, with a particular fondness for Asian cuisine.

-Amy Muise, President Elect
+Amy Muise - President

-I am an Associate Professor, York Research Chair in Relationships and Sexuality, and Director of the Sexual Health and Relationships (SHaRe) Lab at York University.
+I am a Professor, York Research Chair in Relationships and Sexuality, and Director of the Sexual Health and Relationships (SHaRe) Lab at York University.
 My research is focused on sexuality in romantic relationships and the maintenance of desire and satisfaction over time.
-As President-Elect, my main role is planning the annual conference.
-Outside of work, my family (James, and our two kids, Lucy and Maverick) keeps me busy—we enjoy travelling (we spent part of my sabbatical last year living in New Zealand) and are currently trying to reignite our love of snowboarding (and teach our kids)—but I also enjoy watching TV series (I have many favourites and am always look for new recommendations) and meeting with my long-time book club.
-CSRF has played an integral role in my professional development.
-I attended and presented at my first CSRF conference as a graduate student in 2006.
-Since this time, I have been an active member of CSRF.
-I was the graduate student representative from 2007-2008, co-developed CSRF After Dark, which has been a long-time feature of the conference program, and I served as local host for the 2018 conference in Toronto.
+Outside of work, my family (my husband James, and our two kids, Lucy and Maverick) keeps me busy—we enjoy travelling (we spent part of my sabbatical in 2023 living in New Zealand) and are currently trying to reignite our love of snowboarding (and teach our kids)—but I also enjoy watching TV series (I have many favourites and am always look for new recommendations) and meeting with my long-time book club.

 I am an Associate Professor in the Department of Psychology at the Université du Québec à Montréal.
 The overarching goal of my research program is to enhance the sexual wellbeing of couples.
 More specifically, my research focuses on the effects of childhood maltreatment and pornography use on couples’ sexuality.
-I attended my first CSRF conference in 2016 at the Quebec meeting.
-In my role as the CSRF secretary, I take minutes and I am responsible for producing the newsletter.
-My first language is French and I live in Quebec City!
-Outside of work, I love working out, walking my dog, and travelling.

-Sarah Beauchemin-Roy, Executive Director
+Sarah Beauchemin-Roy - Executive Director

 I have been a research coordinator since 2018 in two different psychology labs at Université de Montréal.
 I earned both my Bachelor’s and Master’s degrees in Sexology from Université du Québec à Montréal, with a concentration in Feminist Studies.
 As part of my Master’s, I completed a research internship at the Research Center for Women's Studies at SNDT Women’s University in Mumbai, India.
 While there, I conducted interviews with university women to explore their experiences and perceptions of sexual and reproductive health.
 In 2023, I helped organize the CSRF annual conference in Montréal, where I truly felt at home among like-minded people.